relari-ai/continuous-eval/docs/src/content/docs/metrics/Retrieval/Deterministic/precision_recall.md

 from continuous_eval.metrics import PrecisionRecallF1, RougeChunkMatch

 datum = {
-    "question": "What is the capital of France?", "retrieved_contexts": [
+    "retrieved_contexts": [
         "Paris is the capital of France and also the largest city in the country.", "Lyon is a major city in France.",
     ],
-    "ground_truth_contexts": ["Paris is the capital of France."], "answer": "Paris",
+    "ground_truth_contexts": ["Paris is the capital of France."], }
-    "ground_truths": ["Paris"],
-}

 metric = PrecisionRecallF1(RougeChunkMatch())